-Even with excluder devices there is some bycatch of Juvenile Wolffish The mandatory exclusion device is another tool to reduce wolffish bycatch
+Even with excluder devices there is some bycatch of Juvenile Wolffish

 Use square mesh Codend to reduce juvenile fish bycatch including wolffish Avoid dropping wolffish on to hard surfaces.
 Release wolffish as quickly as possible.
-HANDLING AND RELEASING WOLFFISH Crab Fishing When possible, release wolffish directly into the water
+Crab Fishing When possible, release wolffish directly into the water